3 Best Tent Air Conditioners: Portable Devices To Stay Cool

 Obviously, the lighter and smaller, the better.

-You’ll want to be able to carry it around, and you want it to fit in a vehicle with ease.
+You’ll want to be able to carry it around and fit it in a vehicle easily.

 Bonus points if it has handles and can also be used for other camping functions (like keeping drinks cold).